The Necklace Affair: A Scandal that Hastened the Fall of the Monarchy

 Count of Cagliostro: The Occultist

-The Course of the Swindle
+The Course of the Fraud

-The climax of the manipulation was a nighttime meeting arranged in the gardens of Versailles in August 1784.
+The climax of the manipulation was a secret nighttime meeting arranged in the gardens of Versailles in August 1784.
 In the darkness, the cardinal met a woman he believed to be Marie-Antoinette – in reality a prostitute named Nicole Leguay d'Oliva, chosen for her resemblance to the queen.

-The Outbreak of the Scandal
+The Scandal Breaks

 The Trial and Its Consequences